breakdown

 Result->>Developer: Receive result

-Developer->>Developer: Result = new instruction
+Developer->>Developer: Result = New instruction

 end